Separate camera head and body

 Compositing in post is greatly sped up through the use of lens metadata carried inside the ARRIRAW, ProRes or DNxHD files.
 The lens metadata allows to automatically match the computer graphic images to the images taken with the real lens, a process that used to take a long time of manual tweaking.
-In the example below, a Lincoln car was inserted through computer graphics into an image that originally contained a stunt car.
-The lens metadata was used to exactly duplicate the focus, depth of field, perspective and minor distortions introduced by the real lens.
+In the example below, a new car was inserted through computer graphics (right image) into an image that originally contained a stunt car (left image).
+The lens metadata was used to exactly duplicate focus, depth of field, perspective and minor distortions introduced by the real lens.

 Over 42 ARRI lens models have LDS built-in, including the ARR/Zeiss Master Anamorphics, ARRI/Zeiss Master Primes, ARRI/Zeiss Master Macro 100, ARRI/Zeiss LDS Ultra Primes, ARRI Ultra Wide Zoom UWZ 9.5 - 18, ARRI/Zeiss Master Zoom 16.5-110, ARRI/Fujinon Alura Lightweight Zoom 15.5-45 and ARRI/Fujinon Alura Lightweight Zoom 30-80.
 The ARRI LDS also includes support for the Cooke /i system.
 For all other lenses it is possible to gather lens metadata by using an ARRI lens motor and a lens table stored in the camera (Lens Data Archive).